Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Proof of Theorem

-\begin{example} When $K=6$, $r=3$, $s=2$, by replacing the tuples $(i,\mathcal{C},\mathcal{T})$ denoted by \eqref{eq-n index} into integers $n\in[N]=[12]$ according to the one-to-one mapping $\varphi$ in Table~\ref{tab-mapping}, we have the results as illustrated in \eqref{eq-A1-A12}.
+By replacing the subscript tuples $(i,\mathcal{C},\mathcal{T})$ of \eqref{eq-D exam} into integers $n\in[N]=[12]$ according to the one-to-one mapping $\varphi$ in Table~\ref{tab-mapping}, we have the results as illustrated in \eqref{eq-A1-A12}.
 Thus, the stored input files for each node $k\in[6]$ coincide with the second column of Table~\ref{tab-exam all}.